| Size | Price | |

 Toxicity Data

-Maleic hydrazide is an odorless white solid.
-Sinks in water.
-(USCG, 1999)
+Maleic hydrazine is an odorless white solid that sinks in water.
+(US Coast Guard, 1999)

 C4H4N2O2